Author: <span>Robert Narem</span>

 When I graduated from college I came back to help on the farm as Lester’s health failed.
 The hard work (and perhaps the hard living when he was younger) had worn him down and at 65 he was no longer able to take care of everything.
 A farm sale was imminent.
 He talked me out of farming, as a smart young man like me could find a much easier way to make a living, but said he was just selling the livestock and equipment; the land would still be in the family.
 He rented the ground to a couple my age, aggressive, smart people who needed a break because the gentleman’s father was very difficult to work with.
 And eventually, in our forties and fifties, my wife and I were able to buy the farm while the same neighbor still farms it over 40 years after Lester retired.
 In the end Lester just asked me, “So are you going to buy the place or not?” after 20 years of dissuading me from buying it.
 That deserved an hour’s answer or a few second’s answer, and I knew that if I hesitated he would probably offer it to the long term renter.
 “Yes,” I said, “how should we work this out?”

 So all the stories on hunting, trapping, playing snooker, threshing crews and runaway teams are wrapped into the need to do right by the farm.
-I may or may not have been a good farmer. but I damned well plan to be a good steward.
+I may or may not have become a good farmer. but I damned well plan to be a good steward.

 Lester, in his late 70’s.
 Smiles came so easily to him that he always took a good picture.